temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 WorkflowId BETWEEN "order-" AND "order-~"
 ```

-would match WorkflowIds that have characters after `order-` with lower ASCII values than `~` (126, the highest-value printable character), such as the following:
+The preceding example matches WorkflowIds that have characters after `order-` with ASCII values lower than `~` (126, the highest-value printable character), such as the following:

 ```
 order-